buildtesters/buildtest/docs/buildspecs/global.rst

 on ``type`` field.

-Every sub-schema requires **type** field in this case, ``type: script`` informs buildtest to validate with the :ref:`script_schema`.
-All type schemas have a version, currently buildtest supports **1.0** version for all type schemas.
-The ``version: "1.0"`` is used to select the version of the sub-schema, in this example we validate with the schema `script-v1.0.schema.json <https://buildtesters.github.io/buildtest/pages/schemas/script-v1.0.schema.json>`_.
+Every sub-schema requires **type** field in this case, ``type: script`` informs buildtest to validate with the :ref:`script_schema` which will use schema `script.schema.json <https://buildtesters.github.io/buildtest/pages/schemas/script.schema.json>`_.

 To understand how buildtest validates the buildspec see :ref:`parsing buildspecs <parse_stage>`.